J0rgeSerran0/Flutter-Samples/src/README.md

 ## <a name="http_get_and_post"></a>[**http_get_and_post**](http_get_and_post/lib/main.dart)
-This sample user GetX to connect and do a get, post, etc connection with an API
+This sample uses GetX to connect and do a get, post, etc connection with an API

 ![Flutter Sample - Http Get and Post](images/flutter_sample-Http_Get_and_Post.png)